FreeSpacenav/spacenavd/README.md

 For systems running systemd, there is a spacenavd.service file under `contrib/systemd`.
 Follow your system documentation for how to use it.

+Spacenavd (in daemonmode) can drop root privileges and run under an other user or group.
+For this, start spacenavd with -u <username> / -g <group> or specify the user / group in `/etc/spnavrc`.

 Configuration
 -------------
 The spacenavd daemon reads a number of options from `/etc/spnavrc`.
 If